jasoneckert/SSHquiz/README.md

 During an existing video presentation (e.g., BigBlueButton, MS Teams, Zoom), the presenter will connect to the Linux server using SSH, switch to `/root` and execute the `presenter.sh` script, which:
 - Creates a temporary user and password that can be shared with participants on the video presentation for SSH connectivity
 - Sets up the directories used to record participant results
-- Presents the questions in `/root/quiztemplate.json` to the participants (as shown below) until no more questions are left
+- Presents the questions in `/root/quiztemplate.json` to the participants until no more questions are left
 - Displays answer and question statistics following each question, as well as the top 3 scorers at the end (IN PROGRESS)
 - Archives results, deletes all quiz files and directories, and removes the temporary user at quiz completion (IN PROGRESS)